clararajadel/jupyter-datacube-docker-singularity/README.md

 I followed this documentation https://docs.docker.com/engine/install/ubuntu/.
 It didn't work: note that Docker Engine does not run on WSL, you have to have Docker For Windows installed on your host machine and you need to tell the Docker client where the Docker host is if you run Ubuntu in Windows 10: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4).
 For installing Docker Desktop in Windows: https://hub.docker.com/editions/community/docker-ce-desktop-windows/.
 I had to use WSL2.

 ---

+### Dockerfile

+According to [Docker](#Docker) before creating the Dockerfile it should be added:
+  a) "requirements.txt" file that contains the libraries.
+It allows to install all libraries with one line in Dockerfile.
+  b) "entrypont.sh" that contains the order of opening jupyter notebook (with specific configuration) and will be read by Dockerfile.

 - **Create requirements.txt** in /local with a list of required libraries:
     ```
     $ nano requirements.txt